Skip to content

 A week earlier, on October 15, 1965, The News reported that Mrs. Kennedy, joined by two Secret Service agents, had taken a limousine from her Fifth Avenue apartment in New York and visited the home of former Treasury Secretary C. Douglas Dillon on Larger Cross Road in Bedminster.

 Jackie loved the area.
 It was everything she wanted.
-The area was secluded, there was plenty of room for riding horses, and the nearby Essex Hunt Club in Peapack was a perfect gathering place for her interests.
-The area was noted as one of the largest equestrian communities in the country: a perfect place to bring her kids.
+It was secluded, there was plenty of room for riding horses, and the nearby Essex Hunt Club in Peapack was a perfect gathering place for her interests.
+The area was noted as one of the largest equestrian communities in the country, a perfect place to bring her kids.

 Exclusive Neighborhood

 It was quite the neighborhood as well.
-The Gambrills, Onassis’ neighbors were on a hill at the end of a long private drive in nearby Peapack.
-The house was surrounded by more than 350 acres of land including fenced pastures, a 16-stall stable complex and formal gardens.
-The estate was built in the 1920s for Richard Van Nest Gambrill and his wife, Edith Blair daughter of C. Ledyard Blair who lived nearby at their Blairsden estate.
-They called it Vernon Manor, but when the widowed Blair left, she took the name with her.
-Now it is called Four Seasons after four alcoves and four seasonal statues that were on the estate.
+The Gambrills, Onassis’ neighbors, were on a hill at the end of a long private drive near Peapack.
+The house was surrounded by over 350 acres of land, including fenced pastures, a 16-stall stable complex, and formal gardens.
+The estate was built in the 1920s for Richard Van Nest Gambrill and his wife, Edith Blair, daughter of C. Ledyard Blair, who lived nearby at their Blairsden estate.
+They called it Vernon Manor, but she took the name when the widowed Blair left.
+It is called Four Seasons after four alcoves and four seasonal statues on the estate.

-Vernon Manor was owned by Mr. and Mrs. Richard Gambrill.
+Mr. and Mrs. Richard Gambrill owned Vernon Manor.
 Richard was director of the National Horse Association and Secretary of the United Hunts Racing Association.
-He was also a master of the Essex Fox Hounds and had a pack of his own beagles called the Vernon Somerset Beagles Pack, the forerunner to the Tewksbury Foot Bassets (different dogs).
+He was also a master of the Essex Fox Hounds and had a pack of his beagles called the Vernon Somerset Beagles Pack, the forerunner to the Tewksbury Foot Bassets (different dogs).
 So you can see why Jackie Kennedy Onassis loved renting a cottage in the area.

 This image has an empty alt attribute; its file name is Four-Seasons-and-Blairsden-Neighbors-840x272.jpg